isomerpages/pa-kembangancc/index.md

       title: Our Mission
       subtitle: wecare @ marine parade grc
-      description: The GRC aims to strengthen the Ground to be Purposeful, Efficient and Responsive in Engaging Residents to build  Cohesive Community.
+      description: The GRC aims to strengthen the Ground to be Purposeful, Efficient and Responsive in Engaging Residents to build a Cohesive Community.
       image: /images/Vision.gif
       alt: Image alt text
       button: more about us